 As a student, Donald hated school.
 And perhaps that wasn’t exclusively his own fault.
 He was a Special Education student after all, who never seems to have gotten access to the special services that students with learning disabilities mostly have access to today.

 Donald manifests obvious signs of ADHD, for starters.
 This isn’t in anyway saying that there is anything “wrong” with people who have learning disabilities.
-It’s just that these dynamics are relevant to understanding the very chaotic brain that Donald Trump was operating off of by the time he “graduated” from a college he cheated his way into in the first place.
+It’s just that these dynamics are relevant to understanding the very unique brain that Donald was operating off of by the time he “graduated” from a college he cheated his way into in the first place.

 He can read the words on the page aloud, that much is true.
 But his ability to comprehend the text he’s read?
 The jury is still very much out on that front.
-As one of his own family members puts it, Donald likely has “A long undiagnosed learning disability…[interfering] with his ability to process information.”(4)
+As one of his own family members puts it, Donald likely has “A long undiagnosed learning disability…[interfering] with his ability to process information.”(5)

 In any case, what’s a boy in his shoes to do?
 He’s deeply traumatized from his childhood, he’s struggling to keep up and actually do the work as a student in school, but he’s proud of himself as proud can be, and he’s ambitious beyond measure.

 Donald really did do fairly well, comparatively speaking, in his military boarding school.
-But the important thing to remember about the school, was that it was a school, not the actual military.
+But one important thing to remember about the school, was that it was a school, not the actual military.
 There was no Boot Camp, there was not once a moment when Donald faced a hostile enemy, or even real danger of any sort.

 And real danger was present in the world Donald was born into.